olcf/olcf-user-docs/systems/summit_user_guide.rst

     summit> jsrun -n1 -a1 -g1 nv-nsight-cu-cli -k vectorAdd --metrics dram__bytes_write.sum ./vectorAdd

 The list of available metrics can be obtained with ``nv-nsight-cu-cli --query-metrics``.
+Most metrics have both a base name and suffix.
+Together these  make up the full metric name to pass to ``nv-nsight-cu-cli``.
+To list the full names for a collection of metrics, use ``--query-metrics-mode suffix --metrics <metrics list>``.

 As with Nsight Systems, there is a graphical user interface you can load a report file into.
 Use the ``-o`` flag to create a file (the added report